ropensci/tracerer/faq.md

 To prevent problems with Blizzard, a different logo was picked.

 The current logo shows an ant, an animal that leaves a trace of pheromones.
-The any is drawn by Jose Scholten, who kindly allowed her work to be used for free, by attribution.
+The any is drawn by Jose Scholte, who kindly allowed her work to be used for free, by attribution.

 ## How did you convert the fuzzy white background to one single color?